(Photo by Macall Polay/©Warner Bros.)

 Based on a true story: as civil war rages in Mogadishu, rival North and South Korean diplomats are left trapped....
 [More]

 Critics Consensus: El Planeta taps into real-life economic anxiety to present a darkly humorous glimpse of life spent teetering on the edge of financial ruin.

-Amidst the devastation of post-crisis Spain, a mother and daughter bluff and grift to keep up the lifestyle they think...
+Amidst the devastation of post-crisis Spain, mother and daughter bluff and grift to keep up the lifestyle they think they...
 [More]

 Critics Consensus: Miraculously restored archival materials lend The Real Charlie Chaplin credibility and unique insight, casting a fair look at the entertainer that celebrates his genius while scrutinizing his foibles.